syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/Events.md

 # Events

-## Perform an action when navigating to next level
+## Perform an action when navigating to the next level

-In radial menu, you can perform an action when navigating from one level to another.
+In a radial menu, you can perform actions when navigating from one level to another.
 The `Navigating` event occurs when navigating from one level to another, and the `Navigated` event occurs after  navigating to another level.

 {% tabs %}
 {% highlight c# %}